Super Shy: Music video

 A scene in the music video shows the members performing the song's choreography with flash mobs in the streets of Lisbon, Portugal.

 Produced by Min Hee-jin, the music video for "Super Shy" was released on Hybe's YouTube channel in conjunction with the song.
 It was directed by Shin Hee-won, who had previously directed music videos for NewJeans' songs "Attention" and "Hurt".
 The musical-style video starts with Danielle riding a red bicycle through the streets of Lisbon, Portugal, to go meet the other members in a park.
 Later on, they notice that an exercise group is dancing to "Attention" and soon join them to perform "Super Shy", prompting flash mobs in squares, parks, streets, and markets among others.
-Created by Black.Q and Eunju Kim, the choreography was based on waacking and purposefully includes simple movements.
+Created by Black.Q and Eunju Kim, the choreography is based on waacking and purposefully includes simple movements.
 In the video, NewJeans are dressed in a youthful style, donning hairstyles like bleached blonde hair and bangs, and wear cheerleading uniforms and tennis skirts.
 David Renshaw of The Fader noted the influence of filmmaker Wes Anderson's visual style throughout the video.